Ethaan/webpage/content/posts/tuples-for-fun.md

 draft: false
 ---

-As i already mention on my previous posts, Python Javascript(ts) and Swift are some of my favorite languages out there, i really enjoy writting programs with them, and this past days i come into how tuples works on this 3 languages, which one have a better API that the other (spoiler: Python)
+As I have already mentioned on my previous posts, Python Javascript(ts) and Swift are some of my favorite languages out there, I really enjoy writting software with them, and this past days I got into how tuples work in these 3 languages.

 ### Tuples

-So whats a tuple? there might be many different ways to describe a Tuple Data type, but the easiest one i can think of right now is like.
+So what is a tuple? there might be many different ways to describe a Tuple Data type, but the easiest one I can think of right now is like.

-*a tuple is a data structure that is inmutable and have they elements in orderer sequence"
+*A tuple is a data structure that is immutable and has its elements in an ordered sequence"

-Pretty simple right? is something similar to an array, but as mentioned above since it can be mutated, there is no such things as `tuple.remove` which means its a more simple and easy way to structure data when you know how the data will be.
+Pretty simple right? is something similar to an array, but as mentioned above since it can't be mutated, there is no such thing as `tuple.remove` which means it is more simple.

-Okay enought wording, lets take a look into tuples in our favorite languages.
+Okay enough wording, let's take a look into tuples using our favorite languages.

 ## Javascript

-As Javascript is well Javascript, there is no such thing as tuples in they API as `Object.create` or `Array.from` but still you can still get a sense of tuples, if you use react you can see something like `[value, setValue] = useState(value)`.
+As Javascript is well...
+Javascript, there is no such thing as tuples in its API as `Object.create` or `Array.from` but you can still get a sense of tuples.
+If you use react you can see something like `[value, setValue] = useState(value)`.

-Did you see that? it looks like an this can be also know as `destructuring assignment` but here we can think on `useState` as a function that return a tuple like.
+Did you see that? this can also be known as `destructuring assignment` but here we can think on `useState` as a function that returns a tuple like.

 ```javascript
 const useState = (defaultValue) => {